 A Manual Call Point is operated by depressing the frangible face of the device.

 The body of a Manual Call Point shall be red in colour.
-A red Manual Call Point is mounted on the FIP ONLY.
+A red Manual Call Point is mounted on the FIP and in select locations within the building.